 - 3D secure – Three Domain Secure is a messaging protocol that contains three domains: the receiving bank, technology processing the transaction, and the issuing bank.
 It helps to add an additional layer of security to prevent frauds.

 10. Use surveys & social media platforms to understand customer psychology

 Up to 97% of your unhappy customers will churn silently.
 In other words, customers who aren’t satisfied with your product(s) or service(s) will leave without even contacting your customer support.

 Since you have no point of reference or information on most lost customers, you need to be proactive.
 To get insights into possible problems that might be causing churn, you can use mediums like surveys and monitor social platforms.

 Implementing automated surveys throughout your site/app can help you identify problems with your user’s site-wide experience before it negatively impacts your customer relationships.
 Trigger surveys when users finish a specific task for the first time, return to your app after prolonged inactivity, contact customer service, or cancel their subscription.

 You can also use social media listening tools like Mention or Hootsuite to keep track of everything your customers have to say about you, even if they don’t tag you in their posts.
 Monitor your company and all your product names and read all posts regularly.

 This approach will give you a more realistic image of how customers feel about your products.

-Treating each customer as an individual is the key to retaining the maximum amount of your customers.
+Treating each customer as an individual is a key to retaining the maximum customers.
 It doesn’t matter if you are sending an email, recommending a product, or giving out customer rewards.